-Action: Correct the group ID in the Process Identity page of OracleAS Web Cache Manager.
+Action: Correct the group ID in the Security page of Oracle Enterprise Manager or Process Identity page of OracleAS Web Cache Manager.

-WXE-09525 Permission denied when setting user ID ( %s ).
+WXE-09525 Permission denied when setting user ID (%s).

 Cause: The specified user did not have the required permissions when setting the user ID.